Go to the Courses section

 This MA by Research in English provides an excellent opportunity for students to obtain a Masters qualification focussed on a research project of particular interest to themselves, whilst benefitting from all the facilities, training, research seminars and support at Oxford Brookes University.

-The Department of English and Modern Languages at Oxford Brookes offers research expertise from the early modern period up to the present day.
+The School of English and Modern Languages at Oxford Brookes offers research expertise from the early modern period up to the present day.
 Our work encompasses a wide range of interests, from literature (including Drama and American Literature), through visual culture, to critical theory and politics.
-The Oxford Brookes Poetry Centre hosted by the Department of English and Modern Languages is also a source of academic expertise and research.
+The Oxford Brookes Poetry Centre hosted by the School of English and Modern Languages is also a source of academic expertise and research.

-The MA by Research in English builds on the Department’s expertise to give you a unique and clearly focussed programme of study.
+The MA by Research in English builds on the School’s expertise to give you a unique and clearly focussed programme of study.
 You will have the opportunity to develop a high level of subject knowledge, together with the ability to develop and undertake independent research in your own particular area of interest.
 The programme will be attractive to applicants seeking to pursue intellectual interests beyond first degree level for further personal or professional development.
 The MA route is also designed to prepare you to undertake further research at MPhil or PhD level.

 At the heart of the MA by Research is the close working relationship between candidate and supervisor.
 While the final thesis must be the candidate’s independent work, it is the supervisor who offers advice on refining the topic (if necessary), on primary sources, on secondary reading, on research techniques and on writing the final thesis.
 Supervisors and candidates meet frequently throughout the year, and not less than twice a term.